ibexa/documentation-user/docs/content_management/collaborative_editing.md

 Collaborative editing is a feature that allows multiple users to work on the same content item at the same time.
 The system automatically tracks changes and allows users to collaborate within a single application, without the need for third-party tools.
-Uses can work together and use a real-time editor to create and review content live.
+Users can work together and use a real-time editor to create and review content live.
 This makes teamwork faster, more efficient, and simplifies content review process.
 It allows to work directly with members of other teams, such as subject matter experts, compliance professionals, and sales representatives, to increase content quality.